Can I tell you a secret?

 But wait: does this happen to me, and thousands of other entrepreneurs all over the world, because we’re lazy and less-than-awesome?

-Nope, not at all (and it took a looong time to realize that).
+Nope, not at all (and it took a looong time to realise that).

 It’s just part of being human.
 When things get busy, we get overwhelmed, and when we’re overwhelmed, we can get stressed out and freeze up.
 Decision fatigue sets in, and we exhaust ourselves just figuring out what to prioritize when there’s far too much to do.